The Layoff Guide

 You must have earned at least $5,776 in your base period.

-To qualify for unemployment benefits in North Carolina, you must meet these requirements:
+To qualify for unemployment benefits in North Carolina, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit des.nc.gov to file online